Are "Virtues" still relevant? Yes!

 Why the obsession?
 Quite frankly I was experiencing a lot of mental and emotional anguish and pain which I hid well from friends and family and for which I just couldn't seem to find any lasting relief.

 Psychology and psychiatry were completely out of the question for me due to my own personal fears and biases.
-My "gut" at the time just told me to handle this as a crisis of religious faith and to go to the "Source" so to speak for a solution to my anguish.
+My "gut" at the time just told me to handle this as a crisis of religious faith and to go to the "Source" for a solution to my anguish.
 God.

 I had never been in worse shape internally than at the end of that summer.
-Instead of peace and relief, all I felt was anguish which I did my best to hide from my closest family and friends at the time (which they told me afterwards that they "knew" there was something wrong.)
+Instead of peace and relief, all I felt was anguish, which I did my best to hide from my closest family and friends at the time (which they told me afterwards that they "knew" there was something wrong.)

 I just did what I had always done to deal with these negative emotions and feelings, I focused on a goal which was basically "Thy Will be done Lord".
 Doing God's will.
 Which I interpreted at the time as meaning become a priest.